Ex Mamelodi Sundowns Star Blasts Hugo Broos After Comments on Bafana Bafana’s Performance vs Mexico

 PAY ATTENTION: You can now search for all your favourite news and topics on Briefly News.

-Broos’ side were reduced to nine men after red cards for Sphephelo Sithole and Themba Zwane, but Modise argued that the coach’s initial setup—particularly the decision to start with a back five—contributed to the team’s struggles and left the attack isolated with little meaningful service to the forwards.
+Broos’ side were reduced to nine men after red cards for Sphephelo Sithole and Themba Zwane, but Modise argued that the coach’s initial setup, particularly the decision to start with a back five, contributed to the team’s struggles and left the attack isolated with little meaningful service to the forwards.

-South Africa were also slow to adjust during the match, with Broos making his first substitution only after the team had already conceded and gone down to ten men.
+South Africa was also slow to adjust during the match, with Broos making his first substitution only after the team had already conceded and gone down to ten men.
 Two further changes followed after Mexico doubled their lead.

 Broos sees positives despite defeat